status-im/nim-chronos/docs/src/async_procs.md

     fut1 = p1()
     fut2 = p2()
   # Just by executing the async procs, both resulting futures entered the
-  # dispatcher's queue and their "clocks" started ticking.
+  # dispatcher queue and their "clocks" started ticking.
   await fut1
   await fut2
   # Only one second passed while awaiting them both, not two.